Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/otp-overview.md

 - Program a slot with a Yubico OTP credential
 - Program a slot with a static password
 - Program a slot with a challenge-response credential
-- Calculate a challenge-response credential
+- Calculate a response code for a challenge-response credential
 - Delete a slot’s configuration
 - Program a slot with an HMAC-SHA1 OATH-HOTP credential
 - Retrieve a slot’s status